 Verify the parameters and return True if node is ready to be executed.
-As long as this method returns False the node will be in an invalid state and can not be executed.
+As long as this method returns False the node will fail when executed, before starting to run the execute method.
 The configuration dialog can also not be accepted as long as this method returns False.

 Callable node methods¶